 Because most of our members get "Extra Help" with their prescription drug costs, the Deductible Stage does not apply to most members.
 If you receive "Extra Help," this payment stage does not apply to you.
 Look at the separate insert (the "LIS Rider") for information about your deductible amount.

 If you do not receive "Extra Help," the Deductible Stage is the first payment stage for your drug coverage.
-This stage begins when you fill your first prescription in the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$505 for 2023.
+This stage begins when you fill your first prescription for the year.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$545 for 2024.
 You must pay the full cost of your drugs until you reach the plan's deductible amount.
 For all other drugs, you will not have to pay any deductible.
-The "full cost" is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.
+The deductible doesn't apply to covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.
+The full cost is usually lower than the normal full price of the drug, since our plan has negotiated lower costs for most drugs at network pharmacies.